AussieMakerGeek/LG_Aircon_MQTT_interface/README.md

 # LG Ducted split control via Arduino with MQTT
 DISCLAIMER - This is a code implementation and interface for connecting to an LG airconditioner.
 This is a 'hack' and does not use any authorised or otherwise non potentially warranty voiding techniques.
 Having said that, I have been using this system for quite some time and have not run in to any damaging issues but there are some caveats to heed (see below).
 This information is provided as-is without any warranty or claim that it will work as expected or not damage your system.
 It is simply a recount of the techniques I used to accomplish the task that I am sharing for the greater good.
 No liability accepted.

-This is not another Infrared remote control emulation hack.
+##This is not another Infrared remote control emulation hack!
 My particular AC has no usable interface designed for any sort of control other than the included wall mounted controls.
 Unfortunately it was made at a time where IoT was not high on any manufacturers list.
 I discovered it had some options for 'master' control but even though the unit was only 2 years old at the time of me first attempting this, the expansion boards were unobtanium and prices were astronomical anyway.
 As was the 'Wireless RF Remote' addon which could have made things a lot easier but impossible to buy.

 Had it been my choice, it would not be an LG but since it was installed in the house when I purchased it (and it's replacement cost would likely be in excess of $10k) it's what I had to deal with.